|Approved by||Vice Chancellor, August 2005|

 - The University will provide guidance and support to staff wishing to plan for retirement, including an opportunity to explore options for managing a transition from full-time active service to retirement.

-- The timing of retirement is a matter of individual choice and mutual agreement between the University and the staff member.
+- The timing of retirement is a matter of individual choice, contractual notice period, and mutual agreement between the University and the staff member.

 2. Retirement planning

-(a) It is important that the disruption caused by the loss of expertise through retirement be minimised as much possible through early advice and planning.
-Some considerations in relation to succession planning within a Department:
+- It is important that the disruption caused by the loss of expertise through retirement be minimised as much possible through early advice and planning.
+Some considerations in relation to succession planning within a Department, School and Division:

 - Review the demographic profiles of staff to look for indicators or periods of change – e.g. is there a number of key staff where retirement within 3-5 years is likely?